hideselfview/bae/TASKS.md

 # bae Implementation Progress

 > [!NOTE]
-> bae is in **pre-implementation**, meaning: we are defining the problem and
+> bae has moved beyond **pre-implementation** and now has a working core system!
-> sketching a solution.
-Our goal is to produce an minimal product.
-With that
+> We have a functional album import workflow with encrypted chunk storage.
-> in mind, here are some things that are probably out of scope:
+> Our current focus is expanding functionality while keeping these things out of scope:
 >
 > - Scanning or monitoring files for changes
 > - Checking disk space